-Canada Day used to be a day off work to most Canadians.
+Canada Day used to be just another day off work for most Canadians.
 We didn’t know or care what it was about.
-But since the 90s Canadians have found new pride in their country.
-A recent study found that 86 percent of Canadians believe we live in the best country in the world.
+But since the 1990s Canadians have found new pride in their country.
+I know what you must be thinking.
+“How can a commercial sum up Canadian pride?”
+But it really does!

 Okay on with the Canadian Facts!

-Canada has 10 provinces and 3 Territories.
+1. Canada has 10 provinces and 3 Territories

-Territories: North West Territories, Yukon, Nunavut
+- Canadian Territories: North West Territories, Yukon, Nunavut

-Most Popular Phrase: Sorry
+4. Most Popular Phrase in Canada: Sorry

 But Canada’s cocktail is definitely the Caesar.
 The Caesar is similar to a Bloody Mary except we use Clamato Juice.
 What is Clamato Juice you ask?
-It is a mixture of clam juice and tomato juice.
-Mix that with Worcestershire Sauce and Tabasco and then garnish with celery and a lime and you’ve got yourself a delicious refreshing drink!
+Clamato Juise is a mixture of clam juice and tomato juice.
+(Yes, really. – juice made from clams)

-Canada and the US do celebrate the first weekend of July together.
+We also celebrate our individual independence during the first weekend of July together, like good neighbors (notice how I spelled it without the “u” for our friends to the south?)
 Canada Day and Independence Day are both celebrated at Niagara Falls with a huge fireworks display on July 1 and July 4 at 10pm.